Prephouse/backend/README.md

 ## Documentation

-We use the restructuredText format (see [PEP287](https://www.python.org/dev/peps/pep-0287/)) for writing docstrings in Python functions, classes, modules and so on.
-If you use VSCode, no further action should be required since restructuredText is set as the default docstring format.
-If you use PyCharm, go to Tools > Python Integrated Tools in the IDE preferences and select restructuredText as the docstring format.
+We use the reStructuredText format (reST) for writing docstrings in Python functions, classes, modules and so on (see [PEP287](https://www.python.org/dev/peps/pep-0287/)).
+If you use VSCode, no further action should be required since reST is set as the default docstring format.
+If you use PyCharm, go to Tools > Python Integrated Tools in the IDE preferences and select reStructuredText as the docstring format.